 History of Religions Program Dissertation: “The Concept of Will in the Yogavasistha”

 Thesis: “Tson Kha Pa and the Synthesis of Buddhism in Tibet”

 1976 B.A.
 State University of New York at Stony Brook, U.S.A.

 Comparative Literature and Religious Studies (summa cum laude)

-Ana Funes completed her B.A. and M.A. in Philosophy with a focus on Philosophy of Religion at the National Autonomous University of Mexico, with theses on the topics of Advaita Vedanta and interpretations of the Yoga Sutra, respectively.
+Ana Funes completed her B.A. and M.A. in Philosophy with a focus on Philosophy of Religion and Hermeneutics at the National Autonomous University of Mexico, with theses on the topics of Advaita Vedanta and interpretations of the Yoga Sutra, respectively.
 She is completing her Ph.D. in Comparative Philosophy in the Department of Philosophy at the University of Hawaii under the guidance of Professor Arindam Chakrabarti.
-Her topic will examine proprioception in regard to the notion of subtle body as it is found in Samkhya-Yoga, Vedanta, and Kasmir Saivism using phenomenological methodology.
+Her dissertation examines proprioception and bodily self awareness in regards to the notion of subtle body as it is found in Samkhya-Yoga, Vedanta, and Kasmir Saivism using phenomenological methodology.